How to grow pumpkins

-Caring for your pumpkins is essential as they grow.
-Water your pumpkins thoroughly once a week.
-In very hot, dry weather, increase this to twice a week.
-Always water the soil, not the leaves, to reduce the risk of fungal disease.
+Caring for your pumpkins as they grow is essential.
+Water plants thoroughly once a week.
+In hot, dry weather, increase this to twice a week.
+Always water the soil, not the leaves, to minimise the risk of fungal diseases.

 If you're growing pumpkins as climbers, tie the trailing stems to the support poles as they grow.

-When fruits start to develop, feed the plants fortnightly with a high potash liquid feed (tomato feed is ideal).
-Slide a piece of slate under each pumpkin or place them on bricks to keep them off damp ground and protect them from slugs and rot.
+When fruits start to develop, feed the plants fortnightly with a high potash liquid plant food.
+Slide a roof tile or concrete paver under each pumpkin to keep them off damp ground and protect them from slugs and rot.
 Pumpkin plants will usually produce two to three fruits per plant, although the smaller varieties can produce more.

 Key steps for harvesting pumpkins